azoth-lang/azoth.language.reference/src/capability-expressions.md

 ```

 For variables, if it is a reference type then the flow typing of that variable is changed to `id`.
-If it is a value type, then the variable becomes inaccessible on all code paths after the move.
+If it is a hybrid type, then the variable becomes inaccessible on all code paths after the move.
 The
 compiler issues fatal errors for attempts to access a potentially moved value type.

 For fields, the field must be an optional type and have a mutable binding.
 The value will be moved